ssbambardekar/hevam/README.md

 ## To-Do
 - coordinates = (latitude, longitude)
-- Etl manager to extract coordinates from grid_mapping file
-- Etl manager to extract coordinates and components from grid_mapping file
 - Etl manager to map the coordinates to states
 - Etl manager to merge coordinates and temperature predictions per decade
 - Etl manager to merge coordinates and temperature predictions for all the decades (2030 - 2100)